 The sprinters are usually the larger riders in the peloton and as a result, they often demand the stiffest components.
 Should you be more powerfully built than the average racing snake, and many of you will be, don’t be afraid to prioritise stiffness over tiny weight savings.

-Chunky carbon stems are a common sight on the bikes of larger riders.
-Stiff components up front can help riders with arm muscles to generate maximum power
+Chunky carbon stems like the Pro Vibe Sprint on this Bora-Hansgrohe bike (above) are a common sight on the bikes of larger riders.
+Stiff components upfront can help riders with arm muscles to generate maximum power.

 Riders used to have their spokes soldered where they crossed to make them as stiff as possible.
 Thankfully, wheel technology seems to have progressed to a point where this isn’t needed anymore.